SoftUni-Internal/interactive-content/EN/12-Exam-tests/02-Problem.md

 ## Output

 Print the output from each command when issued.

-If an exception is thrown during any of the commands' execution, print the exception message.
+If an exception is thrown during any of the commands' executions, print the exception message.

 # Examples: